llsoftsec/llsoftsecbook/book.md

 If these cases seem far-fetched then consider that there have been several real examples of supply chain attacks on development tools.

-Induc is family of viruses that infects a pre-compiled library in the Delphi toolchain with malicious code [@Gostev2009].
+Induc is a family of viruses that infects a pre-compiled library in the Delphi toolchain with malicious code [@Gostev2009].
 When Delphi compiles a project the malicious library is included into the resulting executable, thus enabling the virus to spread.
 The virus was first detected in 2009 and was circulating